- Mental Health»

 Start by finding a quiet space in which you can find time to be alone.
 Try to sit down with your legs crossed, on a cushion.
 If you can't sit on a cushion then sitting on a chair will be fine but keep a sense of alertness about your body so you won't fall asleep.
 Close your eyes.
 (You don't necessarily need to close them all the time but it is best to close them if you're a beginner).
 Start by taking notice of your breath.
 If you can, start breathing through your nose.
 If you have a cold then your mouth is fine but when physically well, breathe through your nose.
 Notice the rhythm or your breath, the way your breath feels, the temperature contrasts between the inhale and the exhale.
 Focus on your breath in depth and even see if you can notice the exact point where the inhale changes to the exhale.
 Start by taking a minute just to observe any sensations and/or strong emotions you are currently experiencing.
 By observe, I mean you are simply feeling emotions/sensations as the physical feeling that they are.
 Don't become the emotion or sensation and don't add any thought to it.
 Be present.
 For example, if you're feeling stressed, observe where you physically feel the stress.
 If you have strains or pain, try to just observe.
 You can even imagine yourself breathing into these areas.
 For areas of pain you are literally renewing the blood flow to that area.
 Then start to bring attention to the tip of your nose.
 Notice the sensations around your nose whilst beginning to keep the mind the quiet.
 The hardest part is keeping the mind quiet.
 Your mind always wants to take you away on a train of thought so don't worry if you find this hard.
 If random thoughts appear, let them subside by bringing focus back to your breathing.
 With practice, it will become easier to ignore thought pollution.
 Just breathe.
 Just be.

 If you find meditation difficult to do yourself then there are plenty guided meditations online you may find useful.
 If you type 'guided meditation' into YouTube you should be able to find a video that suits you.
-Mediation will help reset the mind and body to re learn the difference between irrational anxiety and the anxiety we need to survive.
 Meditation is exercise for the mind.
 It will keep your mind healthy.
 Commit to meditation and it will change your life.
-It will help you to control other emotions like anger too.
+It will help you to control all other emotions like anger too.
 It will encourage you into deeper thinking and take you beyond overcoming anxiety.

 Try to aim for a few minutes everyday to start with and aim to build up to twenty minutes.
 Remember though, no matter how hard it is, one minute of meditation is still better than not trying at all.
 Although meditation has numerous amounts of benefits, both physical and emotional, it is important to note that occasionally painful emotions from the past can arise during a mediation.
-This is why again, I firstly stressed the importance of exposing feelings constructively because if a painful emotion persists, your body is usually saying 'I need to get this emotion out.'
-So draw it, doodle it, write it, type it, paint it...Express that emotion constructively and honestly.
+This is why again, I firstly stressed the importance of exposing feelings constructively because if a painful emotion persists, it's as if your body is usually saying 'I need to get this emotion out'.
+So draw it, doodle it, write it, type it, paint it...express that emotion constructively and honestly.
 Don't allow any negativity to bury itself within you.
-Stop it by exposing it and you will start to move on from it.
+Stop it by exposing it and you should start to move on from it.

 Start meditating! :)